 Traditionally, pounded yam is made by boiling yams in a pot, and once cooked, it is placed in a mortar and pounded or beaten into a smooth textured dough with a three – five foot tall pestle.

-This automated electrical device gets the yam cooked.
-Once cooked, it switches into a blending mode and crushes the yam, then mashes it into a smooth semisolid paste or dough.
+The device gets the yam cooked.
+Once cooked, it switches into a blending mode and crushes the yam, then mashes it into a smooth dough.

 The other way is even easier and popular especially outside Africa.
 This involves yam been processed into a dried powder (dehydrated yam flour) either by sun drying yam or commercially using desiccating machines.